Simulation-Assisted Optimization for Large-Scale Evacuation Planning with Congestion-Dependent Delays: Introduction

-\textbf{Our Contributions} As our first contribution, we present \algo{}, a scalable optimization method that can find solutions to a class of evacuation planning problems, while optimizing for a variety of objectives. \algo{} is designed based on the well known Large Neighborhood Search (LNS) framework.
-It combines the idea of heuristic search with mathematical optimization (Section \ref{sec:prelim}).
-In this paper, we focus on three objectives: minimizing average evacuation time, minimizing evacuation completion time, and minimizing the average evacuation time of `non-outlier' evacuees (Section \ref{sec:prelim}).
-We show that all of these three optimization problems are hard to approximate within a logarithmic factor (Section \ref{sec:hardness}).
-In the same section, we also show that even if the underlying graph is a subgraph of a grid, these problems remain {\sf NP-hard}.
+\textbf{First}, we present \algo{}, a scalable optimization method that can find solutions to a class of evacuation planning problems, while optimizing for a variety of objectives (Section \ref{sec:optimization}).
+It is designed based on the Large Neighborhood Search (LNS) framework.
+In this paper, we work with \emph{three objectives}: minimizing ($i$) average evacuation time, ($ii$) evacuation completion time, and ($iii$) average evacuation time of `non-outlier' evacuees.
+We show that all of these three optimization problems are hard to approximate within a logarithmic factor.
+In \algo{}, we model the problems as Mixed Integer Programs (MIP) and then find solutions to these programs using a combination of heuristic search and mathematical optimization.
+A key technical challenge involves modeling \textit{flows over time}; this is best achieved using time expanded graphs.
+But it also leads to substantial increase in the size of the MIP and results in a significant increase in computing resources (time and space).
+This necessitates the need to combine heuristic search methods developed in the AI literature with MIP techniques developed in the OR literature.

-Second, we choose Harris county in Houston, Texas as our study area and apply \algo{}.
-The county has about $1.5$ million households and spans an area of $1,778$ square miles.
-We have used real-world road network data from HERE maps~\cite{HERE:20} and population data generated by Adiga \emph{et al.}~\cite{adiga15US} to construct a realistic problem instance.
-In terms of size, our road network is at least five times larger than the networks considered in earlier papers.
-The study area has been affected by major hurricanes in the past (e.g. Rita, Ike, Harvey, Laura).
-Using \algo{}, we calculate evacuation routes and schedule.
-We show that, within a given time limit, \algo{} finds solutions that are on average $13\%$, $20.7\%$ and $58.43\%$ better than the existing method by Hasan and Van Hentenryck~\emph{et al.}~\cite{hafiz2021large} in terms of average evacuation time, evacuation completion time and optimality guarantee of the solution, respectively (Section \ref{sec:algo_exec}).
-Through a scalability study, we also show that for smaller problem instances, \algo{} can find near optimal solutions very quickly.
+\textbf{Second}, we illustrate how our approach can scale to large problem sizes and can be applied to realistic real-world problems.
+We choose Harris county in Houston, Texas as our study area and apply \algo{}.
+The county has about $1.5$ million households, spans an area of $1,778$ square miles, and has been affected by several hurricanes in the past.
+We use real-world road network data and a synthetic population data to construct a realistic problem instance. \emph{It is ten times larger (in terms of the size of the time expanded graph, and the number of evacuating vehicles) than the problem instance of our baseline~\cite{hafiz2021large}.} We show that, within a given time limit, \algo{} finds solutions for our problem instance that are on average $13\%$, $20.7\%$ and $58.43\%$ better than the baseline method in terms of average evacuation time, evacuation completion time and optimality guarantee of the solution, respectively (Section \ref{sec:algo_exec}).